 Permits & Plan Review

-You can apply and pay online for the following permit applications.
-Payments may be made using credit card.
+You can apply and pay online with a credit card for the following permit applications:

 - Sprinkler System* - Application for Service or Installation of a Sprinkler System.

 - Fire Alarm System* - Application for Service or Installation of a Fire Alarm System.

 - Oil Burner - Application for Installation or Service of Fuel Oil Burner and Storage of Fuel Oil

 - Flammable Fluids - Application for Storage and Use of Flammable Fluids

 *Please review the new Pilot Program for Permits to Disconnect Fire Alarm Systems, effective 5/16/19.

 The design and modification of fire protection systems is regulated by the Massachusetts State Building Code (780 CMR) and, therefore, a Building Permit must be issued prior to any work.
 If the fire system work involves the shutdown, disconnection or obstruction of existing fire system equipment, Section 27A in Chapter 148 of the Massachusetts General Laws requires that an additional permit be obtained beforehand from the Fire Department.